ldalek/llvm-project/mlir/docs/Dialects/OpenMPDialect/_index.md

 This is possible because the `arguments`, `assemblyFormat` and `extraClassDeclaration` properties of the operation are by default populated by concatenating the corresponding properties of the clauses on the list.
-In the case of the `assemblyFormat`, this also involves splitting the format strings for required clauses from the ones for optional clauses.
-The latter are wrapped in an `oilist()` and interleaved with "|" instead of spaces.
+In the case of the `assemblyFormat`, this involves combining the `reqAssemblyFormat` and the `optAssemblyFormat` properties.
+The `reqAssemblyFormat` of all clauses is concatenated first and separated using spaces, whereas the `optAssemblyFormat` is wrapped in an `oilist()` and interleaved with "|" instead of spaces.
+The resulting `assemblyFormat` contains the required assembly format strings, followed by the optional assembly format strings, optionally the `$region` and the `attr-dict`.

 ### Overriding Clause-Inherited Properties